Tamarack Fire: October

-Impact
+Effects

 The Tamarack Fire resulted in the evacuation of rural communities and recreational areas in California and Nevada.
 Over 800 people were evacuated and 500 structures were threatened.
 It caused the closure of portions of Highway 89.
 The fire also impacted the air quality throughout the fire zone and in neighboring portions of Nevada.
 The fire has resulted in $8.7 million in damages as of July 23, 2021.

 Evacuations and closures

 The Tamarack Fire resulted in the evacuation of 2,439 people and numerous communities in Alpine County, California, including Alpine Village, Markleeville, Mesa Vista and Woodfords, starting July 16 and July 17.
 The Early Learning Center in Markleeville was used briefly as an evacuation center until it was required to evacuate.
 Alpine County School in Paynesville was used as an evacuation center until it was required to evacuate to the Douglas County Senior Center in Gardnerville, Nevada.
 On July 30, the final evacuation orders were lifted for Alpine County.

 It also resulted in the evacuation of Topaz Lake, Nevada on July 22.
 In Douglas County, the County Senior Center and Topaz Ranch Estates Community Center served as evacuation centers initially.
 When Topaz Ranch was required to evacuate, Smith Valley High School opened as an evacuation center.
 The Douglas County Fairgrounds was also opened, along with the Carson City Fairgrounds, to house large animals.
 Evacuation orders began to be lifted for residents of most communities starting July 26 with the majority of orders being lifted by July 28.

 Portions of Highway 395, Highway 88, Highway 89 and Highway 4 were closed for periods of time, either due to direct impact from the fire itself, or to allow for ease of access by fire crews.
 All roads, with exception to select Forest Service roads, were reopened on July 28.

 The fire has also impacted recreational activities in the area, which is reliant on tourism and recreation economically.
 The Forest Service required campgrounds in the immediate fire area to evacuate.
 Grover Hot Springs State Park was evacuated.
 It was reopened for camping in June 2022 but the actual Hot Springs remains closed.
 A a portion of the Pacific Crest Trail was closed until July 31.
 The Forest Service also closed all areas, including campgrounds, trails, and roads, in the Tamarack Fire footprint within the Carson Ranger District.